trganda/codesec/README.md

-# JavaSecurtiyCode
+# codecurtiy

-Some example used for learning security problem related to Java.
+Demo code used for learning and pratice.